The Directors have pleasure in presenting their Report and Audited

 Your Company recognizes its responsibility and continues to provide a

-holders (other employees, customers, consumers, suppliers etc.) in a
+stakeholders (other employees, customers, consumers, suppliers, etc.)

 Your Directors wish to record appreciation of the continued, unstinted